 For her part, Ford signed a solo deal with the Runaways’ label, Mercury Records, with modest success.
 A few years later, she signed with RCA and hired a new manager, Sharon Osbourne.
 The resulting 1988 album, Lita, included two huge hits: “Kiss Me Deadly,” which reached #12 on the Hot 100, and a duet with her manager’s husband—Ozzy Osbourne—”Close My Eyes Forever” (#8).
 A big tour followed for the leather-clad rocker.

 The singer/songwriter/guitarist was the recipient of the first She Rocks Awards in 2017, which “pay tribute to women who display leadership and stand out within the music industry.”
 The “Queen of the Rock Guitar” continues to tour regularly on her own and as a much-in-demand support act.
 Those 1988 hits remain big fan favorites.
-(See dates here.)
+(See her tour dates here.)

 Related: Listings for 100s of classic rock tours